tobixen/thrash-protect/INSTALL.md

 /proc directory.

 python 2.5 or newer is required.
 There exists a branch for python 2.4, but it's not maintained.
+No other dependencies.

 The box or VM running thrash-protect needs to be set up with swap, or trash-protect won't do anything useful.
 A reasonably large swap